Sialitech/label-siali/docs/source/guide/setup_project.md

 - Set the minimum number of annotations to **3**
 - Enforce the overlap for 50% of tasks.

-If you're using manual distribution of tasks, annotators with tasks assigned to them label those tasks first, then Label Studio automatically distributes the remaining tasks to the project annotators so that the desired overlap and minimum number of annotations per task can be achieved.
+If you're using manual distribution of tasks, annotators with tasks assigned to them label those tasks first, then Siali Label automatically distributes the remaining tasks to the project annotators so that the desired overlap and minimum number of annotations per task can be achieved.

 ### Set annotating options
 If you want, you can allow empty annotations.

-1. Within a project on the Label Studio UI, click **Settings**.
+1. Within a project on the Siali Label UI, click **Settings**.
 2. Click **Annotation Settings**.
 3. Under **Annotating Options**, select **Allow empty annotations**.
 By default, empty annotations are allowed.

 ### Set up task sampling

-In Label Studio Community Edition, you can set up task sampling from the command line when you start Label Studio or from the Label Studio UI.
+In Siali Label Community Edition, you can set up task sampling from the command line when you start Siali Label or from the Siali Label UI.
 - To start a project with specific task sampling, see [Set up task sampling for your project](start.html#Set-up-task-sampling-for-your-project).
-- To change task sampling settings from the Label Studio UI, do the following:
+- To change task sampling settings from the Siali Label UI, do the following:
-    - Within a project on the Label Studio UI, click **Settings**.
+    - Within a project on the Siali Label UI, click **Settings**.
     - On the **General** settings tab, under **Task Sampling**, choose between `Sequential sampling` and `Random sampling`.
     - Click **Save**.

 <div class="enterprise-only">

-In Label Studio Enterprise, you can set up task sampling in the annotation settings for a project.
+In Siali Label Enterprise, you can set up task sampling in the annotation settings for a project.
-1. Within a project on the Label Studio UI, click **Settings**.
+1. Within a project on the Siali Label UI, click **Settings**.
 2. Click **Annotation Settings**.
 3. Select your preferred method of task sampling:
     - Uncertainty sampling, where tasks are shown to annotators according to the model uncertainty, or prediction scores.